genko/PyInSky/README.md

 Develop in python from your browser for Pokitto, simulate/run you python programs on a virtual Pokitto in your browser.

+## Development Environment

+This repository contains several symbol links.
+Due to, it is recommended to use a linux based operating system.

 ## Running Locally

 Make sure you have npm installed, apt install npm might help.